ndwarshuis/org-ml/README.md

 #### om-elem-build-footnote-reference `(&key label post-blank &rest objs)`

-Build a footnote-reference object with `objs` as contents.
+Build a footnote-reference object with `objs` as children.

 The following properties are settable:
 - `label`: a oneline string or nil